Get all the latest data for Masshad

 How do I verify title and ownership history in Mashhad right now?

-The official registry to verify title and ownership history in Mashhad is the State Organization for Registration of Deeds and Properties (SSAA), which maintains the authoritative records of who legally owns each property.
+To verify title and ownership history in Mashhad, you should go through the State Organization for Registration of Deeds and Properties (SSAA), which is the official national registry that holds the authoritative ownership records for immovable property in Iran.

-The key document you should request is the current registered deed, which shows the legal owner's name, property details, and any recorded encumbrances or restrictions on the title.
+The key document to request is the current registered deed (Sanad Malekiyat), which should show the registered owner's name, the property's exact description, and any encumbrances or notations on the title.

-You will find here the list of classic mistakes people make when buying a property in Masshad.
+You will find here the list of classic mistakes people make when buying a property in Mashhad.

 How do I confirm there are no liens in Mashhad right now?

-The standard way to confirm there are no liens on a property in Mashhad is to request clearance documentation as part of the notary and registration closing checklist, which typically includes bank encumbrance certificates and municipal charge confirmations.
+The standard way to confirm there are no liens or encumbrances on a property in Mashhad is to request a lien clearance check through the notary at the deed execution stage, which will surface any registered bank encumbrances, court orders, or official restrictions attached to the property.

-One common type of lien buyers should specifically ask about in Mashhad is unpaid bank mortgages or loans secured against the property, as well as unpaid utility bills and municipal charges that can transfer to the new owner.
+One very common type of lien foreign buyers should specifically ask about in Mashhad is unpaid municipal charges and utility bills, because these can become the new owner's liability after transfer if they are not cleared before closing.

 How do I check zoning and permitted use in Mashhad right now?